unixwzrd/unixwzrd.github.io/html/resources.md

 - [Anthropic Intelligence](https://www.anthropic.com/) - AI research and development tools.
 - [Hugging Face](https://huggingface.co/) - Open-source AI tools.
 - [OpenAI](https://openai.com/) - AI research and development tools, and ChatGPT.

+### Cost Control, Memory and Caching

+- [Mnemosyne](https://mnemosyne.site/en/) - A universal memory layer for any AI agent.
+SQLite-backed, local-first, one pure-Python dependency.
+One pip install.
+That is all.
+May be condigured usig local embedding models, vector stores, and more.
+Woeks with Hermes Agent, Claude Code, Codex, Cursor, and more.
+When used with local embedding/classifier it cal be 100% local.
+- [TiboTattle](https://tibotattle.com/) - TiboTattle is a local-first Mac app for understanding personal Codex usage.
+It estimates your seven-day allowance in API-equivalent terms, keeps its reset history, and shows uncertainty instead of filling gaps with guesses.

 ### Local AI and Security Tools